riceissa/issarice.com/wiki/is-effective-altruism-new.md

 newness; in many cases it is not clear what precisely people are claiming or implying.

-[Katja Grace asks why effective altruism is new and obvious][katja post]
+[Katja Grace asks why effective altruism is "new and obvious"][katja post] in a post, and begins by quoting [Ben Kuhn][ben post], who writes:

-Katja:

-> On the other hand, if an idea is too obviously correct for anyone to advocate
-> for, you might expect more people to actually be doing it, or trying to do it.
-> I'm not sure how many people were trying to be effective altruists in the past
-> on their own, but I don't think it was a large fraction.

-And concludes:

-> If Effective Altruism really stands for pursuing unusual values, and
-> furthermore doing this via zealous emphasis on accurate metrics, I'm not
-> especially surprised that it wasn't thought of years ago, nor that people
-> disagree.

-Katja quotes [Ben Kuhn][ben post], who writes:

 > Effective altruists often express surprise that the idea of effective altruism
 > only came about so recently.
 For instance, my student group recently hosted